 The Grinnin Gargoyle produces wargaming paints and supplies and one of their bestsellers is the Gargoyle Paint Set available in Started, Advanced, Core and Extra options.

 The Grinning Gargoyle Starter Paint Set is a perfect gift and purchase for a beginner: 16 acrylic paints, 2 metallic paints, 2 shading washes, a paintbrush – it is all you need to start model painting.
-Optimal consistency and great coverage, as well as Army Painters color range and easy-to-squezze dropper bottles make this set an ideal choice for any modeller.
+Optimal consistency and great coverage, as well as Army Painters color range and easy-to-squeeze dropper bottles make this set an ideal choice for any modeler.

 Yet, keep in mind one serious precaution: this paint is not for people with allergic reaction as it contains benzisothiazolone.

 Haven’t seen them on Amazon US, but available on Amazon UK for around 50.